tleavitt/bitcoin-linter/README.md

 # 21.co Bitoin HTML Linter
 For Stanford CS251P -- 21.co Marketplace

-Implements a simple, bitoin-payable API endpoint that accepts an html document and prettifies it.
+Implements a bitoin-payable API endpoint that accepts an html document and prettifies it for a small amount of bitcoin.
+This simple example demonstrates how micropyaments-based-SaaS might look.

 In it's present state, the server is little more than a wrapper around the [PyTidyLib](http://countergram.com/open-source/pytidylib/) module.
-However, you could easily extend it to lint a variety of different file types (JavaScript, Ruby, CSS, etc.), at which point it statrs becoming a more useful command-line tool for static code analysis.
+However, you could easily extend the server code to lint a variety of different file types (JavaScript, Ruby, CSS, etc.).
+As you add support for more file types, the server starts to become a useful, versatile command-line tool for running static code analysis programatically.

 ## Usage
-POST a html document to the server to lint it.
-Accepts the html file as a post parameter.
+POST a html document to the server to lint it, at a cost of 100 Satoshis.
+Accepts the html file and 21 wallet address as post parameters.
 The response is a JSON object with format `{"doc": <corrected html document>, "err": <list of formatting errors in document>}.`

 Note: you must have a working copy of 21.co's `two1` library to use this code